A. In-House Verification by OSFA.

 (a) A Maryland Office of Student Financial Assistance Dependent or Independent Verification Form to verify:

-(b) The federal IRS Tax Transcript, or IRS data retrieved through the FAFSA, and W-2 forms, 1099, or Schedule C of the student, studentís parents, and studentís spouse, to verify:
+(b) As applicable, the Maryland State tax return, IRS tax transcript, federal tax return, or IRS data retrieved through the FAFSA, W-2 forms, 1099, or Schedule C of the student, studentís parents, and studentís spouse, to verify:

 (c) If deemed necessary by OSFA, a Non Tax Filer Statement for the student, studentís parents, or studentís spouse.

-(8) Awards shall not be issued for students who fail to provide the requested information by the deadline pursuant to this regulation.
+(10) Awards may not be issued for students who fail to provide the requested information by the deadline established by OSFA.

 B. Institutional Verification.